cube-king/fastfoodfinder/JOURNAL.md

 As of 5/25/25, I've spent at least 3 hours fiddling with various parts of the project and researching.

-Tomorrow, I'll work on finishing the schematic (by adding the remaining components: OLED display, 5 buttons) and configuring the PCB.
+Tomorrow, I'll work on finishing the schematic (by adding the remaining components: magnetometer, GPS module, OLED display, 5 buttons) and configuring the PCB.
 The next day (that I can work), I'll make some mockup software and add finishing touches to the PCB.
 Finally, it'll be time to submit the project, and cobble together my FastFoodFinder compass!

+---
+# 5/26/2025